 - Spring 2015: CMSC 818I: Science of Crypto-Currency. with Elaine Shi.

 - Towards an Accountable Software-Defined Networking Architecture.
 Benjamin Ujcich, Adam Bates, Andrew Miller, William H. Sanders.
 To appear, NETSOFT 2017.

 - SmartCast: An Incentive Compatible Consensus Protocol Using Smart Contracts.
 Abhiram Kothapalli, Andrew Miller, and Nikita Borisov.
-To appear, 1st Workshop on Trusted Smart Contracts, April 2017.
+1st Workshop on Trusted Smart Contracts, April 2017.

 - Zero-Collateral Lotteries in Bitcoin and Ethereum.
 Iddo Bentov and Andrew Miller.
-To appear, Security and Privacy on the Blockchain, April 2017.
+Security and Privacy on the Blockchain, April 2017.